ParisDescartesUnivEdTech/ForumPlusOne/README.md

 We cannot offer direct support.
 Please do not contact us directly.
 If you need assistance, try the forum on moodle.org.
-(Remember to make clear that you are using ForumPlusOne and not the standard forum.)
+(Remember to make clear that you are using Forum+1 and not the standard forum.)

 You can search a fix on Advenced Forum or HsuForum, in most case, it will works.